 Occasionally, students holding assistantships and actively involved in research may be permitted to take as few as 6 semester hours.
-Such students must complete a "short hours" form, signed by their advisor, and filed with the Registrar's Office.
-Additional constraints apply to international students seeking reduced hours, who must complete both the "short hours" form and an online form offered by the International Student and Scholar Services (ISSS).
+A Registrar's "short-hours form that is submitted online would be reqired.
+Please contact the Academic Services Coordinator to process this form Additional constraints apply to international students seeking reduced hours, who must complete both the "short hours" form and an online form offered by the International Student and Scholar Services (ISSS).
 Approval is typically granted only to post-comp PhD students.